AIME Machine Learning Framework Container Management

 pros

-• leaner than complete virtual machines
+• more lightweight than virtual machines

 • Docker container available for most deep learning frameworks

-• works on all NVIDIA GPUs
+• compatible with all NVIDIA GPUs

-• very flexible in use and configration
+• highly flexible in configuration and use

 cons